DomainDrivenArchitecture/ddaRequirement/en/README.md

 Here, the problem begins:

 * When a low level SUMMARY.md has a link to an .html file, the file will never be created.
 Thus we will end up with 404, no page found errors, when clicking on the link.
 * When a low level SUMMARY.md has a link to an .md file, also no .html file will be created, however there is a link to the .md content, which can for example be downloaded.
+Anyway, navigating to the chapters is not possible any more.
 * A link directly to the github repository that contains the file would of course be a navigation to github.com

 ### Approach 1: INCLUDE_SUMMARY.md